-Under the Housing and Community Development Act (HCDA), the Division of Energy, Housing and Community Resources is allowed broad authority to reclaim program income from local units of government.
+Under the Housing and Community Development Act (HCDA), the Division of Housing is allowed broad authority to reclaim program income from local units of government.
 The only identified exception is found in Section 104(j) of the Act, i.e., to continue the same activity.
-However, in accordance with the provision of maximum feasible deference to the state, the Division of Energy, Housing and Community Resources interprets Section 104(j) in the most restrictive manner except under certain circumstances identified below.
+However in accordance with the provision of maximum feasible deference to the state, the Division of Housing interprets Section 104(j) in the most restrictive manner.

-In accordance with the above definition, the Division of Energy, Housing and Community Resources has broad authority to reclaim program income.
-Notwithstanding such authority, DEHCR has historically recognized the value of allowing units of general local government (UGLG) to retain all or a portion of program income to establish Revolving Loan Funds (RLF).
+In accordance with the above definition, the Division of Housing has broad authority to reclaim program income.
+Notwithstanding such authority, DOH has historically recognized the value of allowing units of general local government (UGLG) to retain all or a portion of program income to establish Revolving Loan Funds (RLF).
 In fact, today there are over a hundred local RLFs operating throughout the state.
-However, the Division of Energy, Housing and Community Resources will exercise its authority to reclaim all or a portion of available program income in cases when an UGLG is not utilizing its RLF funds.
-This will allow the funds to be redistributed by the Division of Energy, Housing and Community Resources to fund either additional CDBG activities or CDBG Public Facilities projects activities for UGLGs in need of immediate funding.
-Because of the inherent differences between housing rehabilitation and economic development activities, the amount of time allowed to UGLGs to utilize its RLF funds will differ between housing rehabilitation and economic development RLFs.
-If an UGLG does not utilize economic development or housing rehabilitation RLF funds within a reasonable amount of time at the discretion of the Division of Energy, Housing and Community Resources, the funds must be returned to the Division and they will be reprogrammed for either additional CDBG activities or Public Facilities projects.
+However, the Division of Housing will exercise its authority to reclaim program income in cases when an UGLG is not utilizing its RLF funds.
+This will allow the funds to be redistributed by the Division of Housing to fund additional CDBG activities for UGLGs in need of immediate funding.
+Because of the inherent differences between housing rehabilitation and economic development activities, the amount of time allowed to UGLGs to utilize its RLF funds will differ between housing rehabilitation RLF funds within a reasonable amount of time at the discretion of the Division of Housing, the funds must be returned to the Division.

-Cognizant of the administrative burden associated with monitoring all aspects of CDBG compliance for each of the aforementioned RLFs, the Division of Energy, Housing and Community Resources will continue to implement strategies to expand the utilization of nonprofit entities to carry out eligible activities under Section 105(a)(15) of the Act.
-Such activity includes encouraging UGLG's to undertake planning activities targeted toward the creation of self-defined regional economic development corporations, adopting policies and developing strategies necessary to implement comprehensive community development initiatives and/or the establishment of a statewide economic development corporation.
+Cognizant of the administrative burden associated with monitoring all aspects of CDBG compliance for each of the aforementioned RLFs, the Division of Housing will continue to implement strategies to expand the utilization of nonprofit entities to carry out eligible activities under Section 105(a)(15) of the Act.
+Such activity includes encouraging UGLG to undertake planning activities targeted toward the creation of self-defined regional economic development corporations, adopting policies and developing strategies necessary to implement comprehensive community development initiatives and/or the establishment of a statewide economic development corporation.